 Over the years, rocks have weathered and become mixed in with soil and other debris.
 Therefore, you really need a good pick to pull these rocks out of the path, but please do not leave the path dangerous for others, as it is a public footpath.
 Most of the heap is overgrown, with the footpath and under the roots of trees being the only areas where you can collect.
 Once you do find some slabs, carefully split them using a good hammer and chisel.

-The Upper Carboniferous beds at Chilcompton are from the Upper Coal Measures and the heap consists of the waste material from mining in the area.
+The Upper Carboniferous beds at Chilcompton are from the Upper Coal Measures Formation and the heap consists of the waste material from mining in the area.
 Due to the inconsistencies of local seams and the fact that they were usually quite thin, the mines shut down and moved out into other areas and these spoil heaps became disused.
-Hard rocks from the Farrington and Barren Red Formations are occasionally seen scattered around the spoil heap.
-Bands of Red Coal Measures also occur within the shale at the top of this formation, but contain only poorly preserved and weathered flora.
+Hard rocks from the Farrington Member and Barren Red Formation are occasionally seen scattered around the spoil heap.
+Bands of Barren Red Coal Formation also occur within the shale at the top of this formation, but contain only poorly preserved and weathered flora.

 Common sense when collecting at all locations should always be used.
 Chilcompton is quite a safe site, although the steep footpath up the spoil heap can be difficult to climb.

 A small trowel for removing surface soil comes in handy, but most essential is a pick for removing the blocks and a splitting hammer for splitting the slabs.